sawhney17/logseq-automatic-linker/README.md

+>If this plugin helps you, I'd really appreciate your support.
+You can [buy me a coffee here. ](https://www.buymeacoffee.com/sawhney17)
 # logseq-automatic-linker
 A plugin to automatically create links.
 ---
-Requires logseq version 0.67 to function properly
+Requires logseq version 0.67 and above to function properly

 ## Instructions
 1. Install the plugin from the marketplace
 2. Use the keyboard shortcut `command shift l` to enable automatic mode
-3. Else, Use `command option l` to parse the block
+3. Else, Use `command p` to parse the current block
-4. Else, right click the bullet and click parse links
+4. Else, right click the bullet and click parse block for links

-## Configuration
-1. You can customize a keyboard shortcut in plugin settings, acceesible from the logseq settings page
+5. Watch as the links are automatically made!!